 I liked the ace representation for the most part.
 Lai’s love interest did make a comment about what “normal people” do in bed, which can rub people the wrong way, but never tries to coerce Lai into doing anything sexual, which is great.

 Overall, I enjoyed the book, but wanted more explanation and world building.
 If there were a second novella in this series, or another novel, I would read it.
-However, there are things in here that could upset people, so be careful, please.
+However, there are things in Keeper of the Dawn. that could upset people, so be careful, please.
 With those issues, I’m rating this three stars.
 You can pick up a copy on Amazon!

 Disclaimer: All links to Indiebound and Amazon are affiliate links, which means that if you buy through those links, I will make a small amount of money off of it.